Sachin-Mamoru/azure-whatsapp-rag-agent/README.md

 - Running 8 hours/day: ~$6.00/month
 - Running 24/7: ~$18.00/month

-Scale-to-zero benefit: $0 when not processing messages
+Scale-to-zero benefit: $0 when not in use
 ```

 #### 2. **Azure Container Registry** (Image Storage)